tomicapretto/etc/lessons/lesson_02.md

 * We're happy we created our first model
 * The EDA shows other measurements give valuable information about the fish weight
-* Add predictors to the model
+* Let's add predictors to the model!
 <!-- #endregion -->

 <!-- #region slideshow={"slide_type": "notes"} -->